A Different Kind of Pioneer: my Greek Heritage.

 Interview picture from the National Geographic

 Grandpa was an amazing and hard worker.
-In his life, Grandpa never did join the LDS faith, though he was supportive of my Grandmother’s LDS faith.
-He was so devoted to his ranch work that I could hardly imagine him thinking much about faith, but he was also hurt when some ‘member in name only’ Mormons ignored his legal claim to ground he owned.
+Though not a member himself, he was supportive of my Grandmother’s Church of Jesus Christ of Latter-Day Saint faith.
+He was so devoted to his ranch work that I could hardly imagine him thinking much about faith, but he had also been by some ‘member in name only’ Mormons who ignored his legal claim to the ground he owned.
 His life was threatened and the uncharitable party told him openly that he would never have the ground because he was a foreigner and a non-Mormon.
-Thankfully, the courts, and more honorable Mormons serving there preserved the rule of law and Grandpa’s claim prevailed.
+Thankfully, the courts, and more honorable members serving there preserved the rule of law and Grandpa’s claim prevailed.